LMH01/alpha_tui/README.md

 This is my attempt at writing a runtime environment and debugger for the Alpha-Notation used in my Systemnahe Informatik lecture at university.

 Programs are read in and interpreted, a terminal ui is then opened where you can run the program line by line or by using breakpoints.
-It is also supported to start a sandbox environment by using the `sandbox` command.
+It is also supported to start a playground environment by using the `playground` command.

 Pull requests and bug reports are welcome.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for further details.